-A bit of history.
-Before 1900, very few people died of heart disease.
-Since then, it has become…and remains the leading killer of both men and women in the United States.
+A bit of history...before 1900, very few people died of heart disease.
+Since then, it has become the leader killer of both men and women.

 Simply stated, the age of technology has made life easier and us more prone to heart disease.
 Before the Industrial Revolution, most people made their living through some sort of manual labor and were active throughout their days.
 Walking was the major means of transportation.
 Laundry was scrubbed and wrung by hand.
 Stairs were climbed; houses swept and cleaned manually and even butter (that artery-clogging fat) was hand-churned.
 We were always moving.